tdsimao/univr_offline_rl/README.md

 Analyse the results:

 - How the N_wedge parameter affects the final policies?
-- Considering the conditional value at risk measure, which N_wedge better results in terms of reliability and performance gain?
+- Considering the conditional value at risk measure, which N_wedge has a better trade-off between reliability and performance improvement?